 Jonathon tells us something that most of us already know – that ‘the gap between what is actually happening and what needs to happen remains deeply disturbing; and that the windows of opportunity don’t stay open forever – and this one is closing fast.’
 Most of us who care share the roller coaster of emotions he described – the anger when we see our planet systematically abused and how seeing the misery of billions of people constantly ignore day after day makes it harder and harder to bear, the excitement about the prospects of learning to live sustainably, and the frustration that so few actually share this excitement.
 (Read Phaidon interview with Jonathon Porritt about The World We Made HERE … and order the book as well.)

-According to our strategic partner South Pole, if tourism is a country, it would be the fifth largest emitter of carbon in the world today, contributing up to 8% of global carbon emissions with 20% coming from the hospitality industry.
+According to our strategic partner South Pole, if travel and tourism is a country, it would be the fourth largest emitter of carbon in the world today, contributing up to 8% of global carbon emissions with 20% coming from the hospitality industry.
 It is forecasted to grow by 4% per year and so will its carbon emissions unless we travel differently and sustainably NOW.
 Yet the travel industry is the slowest to commit to rigorous sustainability or make it a priority.
 In the last two years, we have spoken with many hotel owners and senior management executives in hotel companies and schools for future hoteliers, and it is disappointing that many only ‘talk the talk’ but don’t lead or act, or feel the need to be accountable and transparent at this most urgent of times.
 Properties that prefer programmes that are cheap and easy, or settle for CSR contributions, or still greenwash, or choose to be in the ostrich camp are clearly choosing to do less or nothing.
 In 2019, more consumers with the wallet and vote want a sustainable travel experiences and they are demanding more urgent actions and rigorous commitment to sustainability, and hotels who want their business be the first to change.

 Very few in the travel industry and others have responded early to the terrifying Climate Emergency and the need to mitigate carbon emissions, and few universities and colleges are preparing students to deal with the crisis ahead.
 This is deeply felt by young people today who are getting angry, fearful and concerned about their future.
 To Generation Y & Z, it is personal.

 NOW is a legacy project to help the travel industry we love to transform and thrive.
 In late spring this year, the first Sustainability Week Switzerland project was launched with a vision to bring sustainability into all aspects of Swiss higher education institutions.
-NOW assisted a group of seven future hoteliers (Max Gurney, Stefano Abedum de Lima, Sofia Buzzonetti, Ruber de Wit, Alina Kroeger, Daan VosKuil and Alexander Egger) put together the first student led Embracing Sustainability Forum at Ecole Hotelier du Lausanne (EHL) with the support of Associate Director Noémie Danthine to boldly inform their audience about sustainability and the urgent need to boldly step-up NOW.
-It was attended by hotel industry leaders, supportive alumni and several hundred future hoteliers who later reflected with concern on the absence of EHL’s CEO and professors as evidence of their lack of interest and caring about the topic.
-Lively discussions emerged on everyone’s expectations of the ‘best hospitality school in the world’ to seriously ‘walk the talk’ on rigorous sustainability and to prepare their students for a future career that will be impacted gravely by climate emergencies.
-It is clear that today’s Gen Y&Z future hoteliers who aspire for a better world know that the entire system must seriously change from most higher education institutions to governments, that we need leaders that lead, and that it is time for action.
+NOW assisted a group of inspired future hoteliers (Max Gurney, Stefano Abedum de Lima, Sofia Buzzonetti, Ruber de Wit, Alina Kroeger, Daan VosKuil and Alexander Egger) to put together the first student led Embracing Sustainability Forum at Ecole Hotelier du Lausanne (EHL) focused on the urgent need for rigorous sustainability with accountability and transparency in the hospitality industry.
+It was attended by hotel industry leaders, supportive alumni and several hundred future hoteliers who later reflected with concern on the absence of EHL’s CEO and professors even though they were invited.
+Lively discussions emerged on everyone’s expectations of the ‘best hospitality school in the world’ to seriously ‘walk the talk’ on sustainability and to prepare their students for a future career that will be impacted gravely by climate emergencies.
+Many of today’s Gen Y&Z students who aspire for a better world know that the entire system must seriously change from most higher education institutions to governments, that we need leaders that lead, and that it is time for action.
 Those that act NOW will be the much-needed leaders of tomorrow.

 Our growing consciousness and the recent ‘flight shame’ initiatives prompted many travellers to take a sobering look at the impact of air travel and the hotels they stay at.
 Many of us are taking a deeper soul-searching look at our values and the values of the companies we support.
 Our urgent actions or lack of it today and in the coming years will determine how gravely affected we will be.
 As we experience another hottest summer on record, the climate emergency is affecting all of us … it is becoming personal!